mercuryy-1337/DebridMediaOrganiser/README.md

 - Supports resolution extraction and preservation (e.g., 720p, 1080p).
 - Creates symlinks in a structured directory format (Show Name/Season xx/).
 - Handles various naming conventions and unorganized torrent folders.
+- Auto select tv show result (there will be bad matches and/or wrong grouping for shows with same names but different years)

 # Requirements
 - Python 3.x